OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

  - App Behavious and Web Components: Don't close modal when ESC key is pressed
  - Allow restarting the System
  - API Client - Security improvement - One time only access to Secrets

+   After creating a new API Client, the Client ID and Client Secret will be shown to you.
+Save these values, mainly the Client Secret, since will not be possible to consult it again [(see here)](/omnia3_management_introduction.html).
+   **If you need to access an old secret, you will need to regenerate it.**

  - Authentication Providers [(see here)](/omnia3_management_authentication_providers.html)

       To support Authentication Providers was needed to be compliant with [RFC6749](https://tools.ietf.org/html/rfc6749#section-2.3.1).
 With the upgrade, client secrets with a "+" sign will fail to authenticate causing a client validation fails.
 This can happen with API Clients and Connectors.